savebe/savebe.github.io/_projects/pipeguard-robotics_more-info.md

 ## The robot

 PipeGuard uses a compact articulated structure designed to navigate through pipe networks and around tight bends.

-An adjustable clamping mechanism presses the robot against the pipe wall and allows it to adapt to different pipe diameters.
-Omnidirectional wheels provide mobility, while rubber elements improve contact and stability.

-A camera with integrated lighting provides visibility inside dark pipes.
-The electronic system is based around a Raspberry Pi Zero 2, which handles communication, camera streaming and the higher-level software.
+An adjustable clamping mechanism presses the robot against the pipe wall and allows it to adapt to different pipe diameters, while omnidirectional wheels and rubber elements provide mobility, contact and stability.
+A camera with integrated lighting provides visibility in dark pipe environments, and the electronic system is based around a Raspberry Pi Zero 2 that handles communication, camera streaming and the higher-level software.

 ### Key features